interpol-kun/clean_code_rust/README.md

 Rust implementation of the Casey's Muratori example from the ["Clean" Code, Horrible Performance article][clean-code]

-Although the first benchmark with VTBL is unstable (it varies from 2.8 ms to ~600 µs), the following picture looks like this:
+The following picture looks like this:

 GS (General Struct)